CarterPlenge/CarterPlenge/README.md

 - Hi, I’m @CarterPlenge
 - I’m interested in most things computers but AI is what really facinates me.
-- I’m currently working on my CS degree while employed at Skypad.
+- I’m currently working on my CS degree.
 - You can reach me at cplenge22@gmail.com

 <!---